When And Where

 Large storms, cooler weather spikes, and winds have a huge effect on the timing of their movement.
 A small spike in any of the above variables can kickstart the bait movement.

-West winds will lay down the seas but in return push the bait sometimes a little too far off the beach if it’s a consistent wind.
+West winds will lay down the seas but in return push the bait sometimes a little too far off the beach in deeper water if it’s a consistent wind.

 The rougher the seas the more sparse and broken up the pods will be.

-Consistent light winds, slightly cooler temps, and relaxed sea states by far make for the best time to find larger pods of mullet!
+Consistent light winds, slightly cooler temps, and calmer sea state make for the best time to find larger pods of mullet!

 The Fish You Are Going To Encounter